truenas/documentation/static/includes/apps/AppInstallWizardACLConfiguration.md

 &NewLine;

-To set up permissions, select **Enable ACL** to show the ACL and ACE Entries options.
+Select **Enable ACL** to show the ACL and ACE Entries options.

-First set the dataset permissions.
 Enter or browse to select the dataset path.

 Next click **Add** to the right of **ACL Entries** to show the permissions settings.
 Set **ID Type** to **Entry is for a USER**.